rob-dodson/FrogBlog/README.md

 * Don't load articles and images into memory until editing
 * Some kind of syncing
 	- Investigate using GRDB json export/import to/from the web server
-* Support password login to server
+* Support password login to server?
+* Remove all cocoapods
+* Use something else instead of NMSSH!!